Andylochan/RapptriOS/README.md

 # Rapptr Labs
-Code Test - Swift app with chat, login, and animation features.
+Code test - Swift app with chat, login, and animation features.

 ## How to use
 Please open and run the ```Rapptr IOS Test.xcworkspace``` file to view the project.